 The first year my husband and I were married we started a traveling notebook.
 We take turns writing notes to one another and hide it for the other person to find.
 We try to hide it in somewhat difficult places, so there are stretches of time between the notes.
 But we always come back to it.
 There are the notes to one another from before children.
 We have thanked one another for the support through the pregnancy.
 Written about the struggles of the newborn stage of our first baby.
 We have recorded beautiful

 When in doubt…

 Someone recently reminded me that no one ever hates a gift card.
-A friend mentioned someone had sent her a couple gift cards in college and it was the sweetest thing she received at that time.
+A friend mentioned someone had sent her a couple of gift cards in college and it was the sweetest thing she received at that time.
 She said she didn’t have much money and being able to buy what she wanted was truly a treat.
 No shame in giving someone the gift of choices… unless maybe it’s your wife, then maybe go with the ring and a love letter notebook.